alyssadata/ai-governance-plan/README.md

-# AI Governance Plan | Institution Ready
+# Alyssa Solen | AI Governance Operating System

 **Authored by Alyssa Solen**
 Structured and authored by Alyssa Solen, grounded in the lived experience of Alyssa Frances Maldon.

+## What this is
-This repository is a practical AI governance operating kit for institutions that need:
+This repository is a practical AI governance operating system for institutions that need to prove control over AI systems across the full lifecycle.

+Governance here is not a slide deck.
+It is:
+- inventory
+- accountability
+- controls
+- evidence
+- monitoring
+- incident response

+If you cannot show it in an audit trail, you do not have governance.

+## Who this is for
+- institutions deploying AI in products, operations, or decision support
+- risk, compliance, security, and engineering teams who need a shared operating model
-- a repeatable intake + approval process for AI use cases
+- leaders who need a repeatable way to approve, monitor, and explain AI use
-- risk tiering and control requirements by tier
-- model + data documentation standards
-- monitoring and incident response procedures
-- audit evidence and decision traceability

 ## What’s included
-- **docs/**: governance process docs (roles, tiering, controls, monitoring, incident response)
+- **docs/**: the operating model (roles, tiering, controls, approvals, monitoring, incidents, audit evidence)
-- **templates/**: copy/paste-ready forms for intake, risk assessment, model cards, evaluations, monitoring, exceptions
+- **templates/**: copy/paste-ready forms for intake, risk assessment, model cards, evaluation plans, monitoring plans, exceptions, postmortems
-- **registers/**: simple CSV registers for inventory, risks, and exceptions
+- **registers/**: lightweight CSV registers for inventory, risk, and exceptions
-- **.github/**: issue templates to make governance “operational” in GitHub
+- **.github/**: issue templates to run governance in GitHub (intake, change control, incident reporting)

-## How to use (quick start)
+## Quick start
-1. Create a new issue using **New AI Use Case Intake**
+1. Create a new issue using the **New AI Use Case Intake** template.
-2. Complete the intake + risk assessment templates
+2. Complete the intake and assign a risk tier.
-3. Apply the required controls for the assigned risk tier
+3. Implement the required controls for that tier.
-4. Document evaluation + release checklist
+4. Produce the required evidence artifacts (templates).
-5. Track monitoring signals and file incidents via templates when needed
+5. Launch with monitoring and a rollback plan.
+6. File incidents and postmortems using the repo templates.

+## Core governance loop
+1) **Intake**: define the use case, owners, model, data, and impact
+2) **Tier**: assign risk tier using consistent criteria
+3) **Controls**: apply control requirements by tier
+4) **Evidence**: generate artifacts that prove due diligence
+5) **Monitor**: detect drift, failures, and misuse
+6) **Respond**: escalate, contain, and document incidents
+7) **Review**: periodic reassessment and change control

-## Governance principle
+## Repo structure
-Governance is not a slideshow.
-It is:
-- **inventory**
-- **accountability**
+- `GOVERNANCE_CHARTER.md`
-- **controls**
+- `docs/`
-- **evidence**
+- `templates/`
-- **monitoring**
+- `registers/`
-- **response**
+- `.github/ISSUE_TEMPLATE/`

 ## Repository Structure